Tuesday, October 8, 2024

 by Jim Kenaston

-We can be critical of our culture where people have come to define themselves according to their appetites (whether a sexual appetite or otherwise), though we may do well to ask whether we’re in fact worshiping our own appetite, as we can’t seem to set it aside and fast for a mere hour of our Sunday mornings.
+We are critical of those in our culture who have come to define themselves according to their appetites (whether a sexual appetite or otherwise), though we may do well to ask whether we’re in fact worshiping our own appetite, as we can’t seem to set it aside for a mere hour of our Sunday mornings.

-We’re willing to call for times a prayer and fasting when an issue is of great importance to us, such as an election, though there is apparently nothing special about our regular times of worship, such that we might set aside our appetite for a time.
-(Out of respect for a given family, we would not bring our coffee into a wedding ceremony or to a funeral, but for some reason we’re not showing this same level of respect for God.)
+We rightly call for times a prayer and fasting when an issue is of great importance to us, such as an election, though it’s odd that there is apparently nothing special about our regular times of worship, such that we might set aside our appetite for a time.
+Out of respect for a given family, we would not bring our coffee into a wedding ceremony or to a funeral, but for some reason we’re not showing this same level of respect for God.

 Our fellowship is with each other, but we come together as a fellowship to worship our God.
-We might do well to think about hospitality as an opportunity to give of ourselves to each other (rather than reduce it to merely sharing of light snacks and drinks).
+We might do well to consider hospitality as an opportunity to give of ourselves to each other, rather than reduce it to merely sharing light snacks and drinks.
 Our worship service is a time for us to attend to God and His Word.
 Are we being irreverent when we conflate the two?

-In sharing this concern, I’ll pray for the Lord’s continued work in my own heart and life, and that I will grow in discipleship.
-Let’s follow His Spirit’s lead as to whether He calls us to change any of our habits or patterns in our worship (and in other areas of our lives).
+In sharing concern about how our propensity to seek entertainment may have a negative impact on our worship, I’m sure there are habits and patterns in my own life that call for change.
+I pray for the Lord’s continued work in my own heart and life, and that I will grow in both discipleship and in grace.
+Let’s each follow the Holy Spirit’s lead in whether He calls us to change patterns we may have thoughtlessly fallen into, whether in our worship or in other areas of our lives.